Z-Siqi/GTA5-2take1-KickADS-bot-LuaScript/English/README.md

 ****

+Due to the existence of BattlEye, using 2take1 is no longer able play with other players.
+Therefore, it was decided to archive the project *(19 Nov 2024)*

+****

 ### This is a Lua script based on [2take1](https://gta.2take1.menu/) Menu

 *Merged two Lua scripts: one is from web (No source, due to forgot URL) and another one is AntiAdBot.*